nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br>

 To do so, enter <code>view 1</code> as shown in the image above.
-You will be directed to his profile page as result as shown in the image below.
+You will be directed to his profile page as shown in the image below.

 <div style="text-align: center">
 <img src="images/screenshots/EditExample.png" height="420" class="center"/>